Fujifilm X-Pro2 vs Olympus E-M5

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the E-M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M5 was succeeded by the Olympus E-M5 II.
+Both the X-Pro2 and the E-M5 have been discontinued, but can regularly be found used on ebay.
+The E-M5 was replaced by the Olympus E-M5 II, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm X-Pro2 better than the Olympus E-M5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.